 4. Spread seeds onto a baking sheet and drizzle with extra virgin olive oil (I only needed to use about 1/2-1 tsp).
 Massage oil into seeds and add a generous sprinkle of Herbamare (or fine grain sea salt will do).
 Try to spread out the seeds as thin as possible with minor overlapping.

 5. Roast seeds at 325F for 10 minutes.
 Remove from oven and stir.
-Roast for another 8-10 minutes (if your oven temp is off, this could vary a lot!).
+Roast for another 8-10 minutes (if your oven temp is wonky, this bake time could vary a lot!).
 During the last 5 minutes of roasting, remove a few seeds and crack open to make sure the inner seeds are not burning (you don’t want the inner seed brown).
 Cool a couple and pop them into your mouth to test.
 They are ready when the shell is super crispy and easy to bite through.
 The inner seed should have only a hint of golden tinge to it.
 They should not be brown.